tinyCLUNX33 MIPI-to-USB: From Prototype to Production

 - Expansion slots for camera adapter boards

-The Developer Kit's expansion connectors accept one of two camera adapter boards depending on how many cameras you need:
+The Developer Kit's expansion connectors accept one of two camera adapter boards:

 Both use RPi-standard 22-pin ZIF connectors.
-If you don't have a camera yet, the IMX219 ($25) is pre-validated with the tinyCLUNX33 firmware stack and works with both adapters out of the box.
+The IMX219 is pre-validated with the tinyCLUNX33 firmware stack and works with both adapters out of the box.

 Stage 2 — Development